evanlesmez/cooked-lol/README.md

 functions in the same module.
 See `CLAUDE.md`.

 ## TODOS:
-Plan better data organization so patches are less confusing
+- Plan better data organization so patches are less confusing
   - Store all versions of an item in same file and give it a static patch string member
-How to simplify damage combination data calculations
+- How to simplify damage combination data calculations?